πFunctional patterns

 General definition

-The type is generally noted M<'t>, where M is a generic type and 't its type parameter referring to the type of elements that can contained M.
+The type is generally noted M<'T>, where M is a generic type and 'T its type parameter referring to the type of elements that can be contained in M.

 Monoid